Dale Talde – Alumni Bio

 Dale Talde’s passion for cooking began at a young age in his native Chicago, where he learned to prepare meals alongside his mother in the kitchen.
 The proud son of Filipino immigrants, he grew up immersed in his family’s cultural heritage, while also enjoying the life of a typical American kid.

 Chef Talde applies this distinct Asian-American experience to the menu of his eponymous restaurant, TALDE, which first opened in Brooklyn’s Park Slope neighborhood in 2012.
-TALDE now has multiple locations, including in Jersey City, NJ and Miami, FL.
+Locations followed in Jersey City, NJ and Miami, FL.
 He and his partners at Three Kings Restaurant Group—David Massoni and John Bush—debuted their first restaurant in Manhattan with the opening of Massoni in the Arlo NoMad Hotel in November 2016.
 The team has also opened two rooftop bars—The Heights in the Arlo NoMad and The Crown in Hotel 50 Bowery in New York City’s Chinatown—as well as Rice & Gold restaurant in Hotel 50 Bowery.

 After graduating from The Culinary Institute of America in 1998, Chef Talde began his career in Chicago as part of the opening staff at two of the city’s most acclaimed eateries: Chef Jean-Georges Vongerichten’s Thai-inspired French restaurant, Vong-Chicago; and Chef Shawn McClain’s New American restaurant, Spring.
 He followed this with a stint consulting at Le Anne, a Vietnamese bistro in Chicago’s western suburbs, then moved to New York to become chef de cuisine at Buddakan.
 He was promoted to director of Asian concepts for Starr Restaurants before striking out on his own.